Mixture of experts: Routing

 In the original sparsely-gated MoE, only the top-k experts are queried, and their outputs are weighted-summed.
 There are other methods.
 Generally speaking, routing is an assignment problem: How to assign tokens to experts, such that a variety of constraints are followed (such as throughput, load balancing, etc.)?
 There are typically three classes of routing algorithm: the experts choose the tokens ("expert choice"), the tokens choose the experts (the original sparsely-gated MoE), and a global assigner matching experts and tokens.

 During inference, the MoE works over a large batch of tokens at any time.
-If the tokens were to choose the experts, then some experts might few tokens, while a few experts get so many tokens that it exceeds their maximum batch size, so they would have to ignore some of the tokens.
+If the tokens were to choose the experts, then some experts might get few tokens, while a few experts get so many tokens that it exceeds their maximum batch size, so they would have to ignore some of the tokens.
 Similarly, if the experts were to choose the tokens, then some tokens might not be picked by any expert.
 This is the "token drop" problem.
 Dropping a token is not necessarily a serious problem, since in Transformers, due to residual connections, if a token is "dropped", it does not disappear.
 Instead, its vector representation simply passes through the feedforward layer without change.

 Other approaches include solving it as a constrained linear programming problem, using reinforcement learning to train the routing algorithm (since picking an expert is a discrete action, like in RL).
 The token-expert match may involve no learning ("static routing"): It can be done by a deterministic hash function or a random number generator.